acasaccia/mgd-cpp-bigint/trunk/Readme.txt

 These typedefs should be adjusted to get the best performance from the used hardware.
-If for example 64bit arithmetic is supported, it is better to use a 64bit type for calculations while storing digits in a 32bit type to avoid overflow when multiplying two of them.
+If for example 64bit arithmetic is supported, it is better to use a 64bit type for calculations, and to store digits in a 32bit type to avoid overflow when multiplying two of them.
 [2]

 Using an unsigned type gives the advantage of non having to worry masking